 Salt is considered the single most important flavor enhancer of all seasonings.
-Technically not a spice, salt is an organic mineral found in nature.
-Used correctly, salt helps balance sweetness, reduces the bitterness in flavors, physically opens taste buds and just a small quantity can bring a lot of life to any dish.
+While technically not a spice, salt is an organic mineral found in nature.
+Used correctly, salt helps balance sweetness, reduces the bitterness in flavors, and physically opens taste buds.
+Just a small quantity can bring a lot of life to any dish.
 It also helps to retain moisture during cooking and can tenderize meat if left to work its magic.

 Here is a great article about “The Science Of Salt” on one of my favorite sites written by Meathead Goldwyn.
-It is a very good read to help you understand exactly what salt is, how it interacts with meat, the different types of salt and their proper uses, and why it is an “essential nutrient” for humans.
+It is a very good read to help you understand exactly what salt is, and how it interacts with meat.
+He covers the different types of salt and their proper uses, and why it is an “essential nutrient” for humans.

 This is a good read because once you understand the science of salt, what it does, and how it interacts with meat, you will have a better understanding of the proper way to use it when cooking.